Qiqi-H/ArthriCare_Back/README.md

 3. Double-click the downloaded installer and follow the on-screen instructions.
 4. Once installed, ensure the MySQL service has started.
 5. Verify the installation: Connect to the database either through the MySQL command-line client or other tools like MySQL Workbench.

+### Setting up Spring Boot Application
+1. Clone the repository to your local machine.
+2. Navigate to the project root and run `mvn clean install` to download dependencies and build the project.
+3. To start the Spring Boot application, you can either:
+   - Run `mvn spring-boot:run` from the command line.
+   - Or run the main application class from your favorite IDE.
+4. Access the application on `http://localhost:8080`.